Ghanavati-Reza/gas-networks/README.md

 In this repository all the files are writen in MATLAB

-Gas Network is defined as ODEs and solved using ode solver
+Gas Network is defined as Ordinary Differential Equations (ODEs) and solved using ode solver

 We can define any pipeline network that contains pipes, nodes, supplies, and deliveries.